judithreyes/reading-notes/choosingatexteditor.md

 - closing brackets when you open them
 - closing quotation marks when you open them

 Emmet is a feature that will also help speed up your code writing.
-Some text editors come with Emmet built in or it can be added later on.
+Some text editors come with Emmet built-in or it can be added later on.

 ### Syntax highlighting